FabianGort/PeerSquared/README.md

 [PeerSquared](http://www.peersquared.info) is a free and easy to use tool for one-on-one online teaching.
 The teacher has a whiteboard to draw, write text, and put pictures on to explain a subject to a student.
 It also includes both video and text chat, as well as an option for direct file exchange.

 ## HTML5 & PeerConnection
 PeerSquared makes use of the fresh and still experimental PeerConnection technology, which is part of the HTML5 spec.
 It requires so-called reliable datachannels, which are currently only built into Firefox 22 and higher.
-Chrome does does support PeerConnections, but currently no datachannels.
+Chrome does support PeerConnections, but currently no datachannels.

 ## Demonstration
 For a demonstration see [here](http://www.peersquared.info/index.php)